Abhishek3yadav/M2-EmbSys/Project/1_Requirements/README.md

 - In case of fluctuating the voltage, In-build Inverter can control the voltage.

 # Low Level Requirements
-* Sensor shall work accordingly
+* Sensor shall work according to the given range of the temperature.
 * power supply shall not cut at any time
-* load shall be 12 volt.
+* load shall be 5 volt.
+*
+# SWOT ANALYSIS -

 ## Strength
 * Very easy to use.